Regnerative Medicine for COPD Treatment

 When airflow from the lungs is obstructed due to a chronic inflammatory condition it is called COPD or Chronic Obstructive Pulmonary Disease.
 If someone is exposed to smoking or irritating gases for long term, it causes COPD.
 COPD patients also have an increased risk of developing lung cancer, heart disease, and many other conditions.

 Stem cell treatment for COPD is being studied for usefulness to improve the problems in patients through the use of their own stem cells.
 Those who don’t respond to typical medicine treatment, adult stem cell treatments may help such COPD patients.

 The stem cells have the potential to restore innumerable cells of the body, including the lung tissue.
 The body may be healed by these stem cells when they replace the cells that are plagued with disease.
 This leads to regeneration of new cells and suppresses the macrophage response of the immune system that swallows up and digests the dying cells of the lungs.

 The most common health conditions that cause COPD are chronic bronchitis and Emphysema.
 Chronic bronchitis is irritation of the bronchial tubes lining that passes air to and from the alveoli of the lungs.
 It is characterized by the production of daily cough and mucus (sputum).
 Emphysema is a condition in which the alveoli at the end of the smallest air passages (bronchioles) of the lungs are damaged due to exposure to irritating gases or smoking.
 Good thing is that COPD can be treated.
 If the condition is managed properly, the patients can achieve good control over the symptoms and reduce the risk of other associated conditions.

-What are Common COPD Symptoms?
+Common COPD Symptoms

 - Shortness of breath, especially during physical activities